 - Operating an ORV vehicle without a valid motor vehicle tag in Alabama State Parks is permitted only on designated ORV trails/roads.
 Unlicensed vehicles not allowed on County, State or Federal Highways (220-5-.04 Operation of Vehicles).

-- ORV vehicles 63 inches in width and smaller are permitted on the designated ORV trails.
-Those vehicles wider than 63 inches are prohibited from using ORV trails.
+ORV vehicles 83 inches in width and smaller are permitted on the designated ORV trails.
+No Jeeps, Trucks, Cars allowed on any trails.
+(220-5-.04 Operation of Vehicles).

 - No doubling on ORV’s not designed for doubling.
 Must follow the manufacturer’s operator/passenger guidelines.